How Wrist Doctors Treat Sprained Wrists

 How Long is Recovery from a Sprained Wrist?

-In general, the longer you have symptoms before you begin treatment and rehabilitation, the longer the time period of recovery from your sprained wrist.
+Also, in general, the longer you have symptoms before you begin treatment and rehabilitation, the longer the time period of recovery from your sprained wrist.

-Everybody heals differently, and children and young people heal faster than older individuals.
+Additionally, everybody heals differently, and children and young people heal faster than older individuals.
 Returning to your sport or activity will be determined by your rate of healing, rather than a set number of days or weeks.

 Continuing to perform the activity while the wrist is injured could cause permanent damage.
 Resting the injured area, and following your wrist doctors instructions (icing, exercises, etc.) will positively influence your rate of healing.